onthegomap/planetiler/planetiler-custommap/README.md

 ## Arguments

-A map from argument name to its default value.
+A map from argument name to its definition.
 Arguments can be reference later in the config and overridden from the command-line or environmental variables.
-Arguments definitions can either be an object with these properties, or just the default value:
+Argument definitions can either be an object with these properties, or just the default value:

 - `default` - Default value for the argument.
 Can be an [expression](#expression) that references other arguments.
 - `description` - Description of the argument to print when parsing it.